 B-1203: Services to the Non-Needy

-Boards must be aware that under TANF, some services can be provided to the non-needy population.
+Under TANF, some services can be provided to the non-needy population.
 There is no income, resource, or other eligibility criteria for this population, and because they are a universal population, eligibility determination and verification are not required.

 The non-needy population is eligible only for services provided under TANF purposes 3 and 4.
 They are not eligible for TANF purpose 2 services to promote job preparation and work, such as summer youth employment.